 Back to Canoe

-VCKC Members - Would you like to get out on the water in a social paddle with Sea Kayak, Canoe or other paddling crafts?
+VCKC Members - Would you like to get out on the water in a social paddle with Sea Kayak, Big Canoe or other paddling crafts?
 Perhaps practice some of your skills?

 Join us on Wednesday evening for a social paddle.
 No need to register, just show up, making sure you've reserved your boat if necessary etc.